 Your “normal” ring size will be what the ring sizer states.
 If you see a prompt to order 1/2 size larger than your normal ring size, use this size as a reference when ordering.

 If you have preferences for a tighter or looser fit, take this into consideration when determining your size.
 You know your fingers better than anyone else.

 Note: Be sure to read the sizer carefully after size 9.
 Size 9.5 can easily be misread as a size 10 and so on.
 Count the lines!

 As most of you may realize, your finger sizes fluctuate throughout the day.
 Your fingers will retain fluid while you are resting, so it is best to record your measurement at least 6 hours after waking up.
 Your fingers may also retain fluid at the end of the day.
 Again, you know your fingers better than anyone else, size accordingly!

-At this time, we don’t offer resizing in house.
-If you have any questions about resizing, please contact us!
-We’re always happy to chat!
+At this time, we don’t resize rings in-house.
+If you have any questions about how to find a place to resize your ring, please write us!

 Jessie does do custom work!
 You can find more information about the custom design process here.